Share this Article

-Sure, you're going to have to time this with the ferry, but assuming you do, it'll take about 40 minutes for you to get from your apartment in St. George (that's the neighborhood where the Staten Island Ferry debarks and takes on passengers), to the Financial District.
-St. George happens to be a rather bustling commercial hub (for Staten Island at least), so you've got lots of restuarants and bars there, too.
+Sure, you're going to have to time this with the ferry, but assuming you do, it'll take about 40 minutes for you to get from your apartment in St. George (where the Staten Island Ferry debarks and takes on passengers) to the Financial District.
+St. George is a rather bustling commercial hub for Staten Island, with a number of restaurants and bars to choose from.
 (Photo above: InSapphoWeTrust/Flickr)

 Red Hook, Brooklyn

-What you'll find: There are 31 apartments currently for rent in Red Hook (not a lot by any stretch of the imagination) and they range from a $1,500 one-bedroom to a $6,000-a-month one-and-a-half-bedroom, two-bathroom loft.
-When it comes to sales, the choices are even fewer, with just 16 apartments for sale, ranging from a $1.299 million two-story house to a $3.1 million five-bedroom apartment.
+What you'll find: There are 19 apartments currently listed for rent in Red Hook on StreetEasy—not a lot by any stretch of the imagination—and they range from a $1,650 studio to a $4,150 three-bedroom, two bath.
+When it comes to sales, the choices are even fewer, with just 18 apartments for sale, ranging from a $1.295 million three-story worn townhouse to a $3.67 million new construction townhouse.

 If you work in Midtown West

-The A train is going to be your friend if you live in Inwood and work in Midtown (that's the train that goes express from 125th to 59th Street, saving you a lot of commute time).
-Depending on where in Midtown West you work and where in Inwood you live, you may even be clocking in a little less than 40 minutes.
-A major bonus: Inwood is undeniably cheaper than most other Manhattan neighborhoods.
+The A train is going to be your friend if you live in Inwood, at the northern tip of Manhattan, and work in Midtown.
+The A runs express from 125th to 59th Street, cutting down the commute somewhat.
+Still, the distance makes Inwood cheaper than most Manhattan neighborhoods.
 (Photo above: Adam Moss/Flickr)

 Jackson Heights, Queens